GarwelGarwel/KerbalHealth/README.md

 Whenever a kerbal levels up, there is a 25% chance that he or she will acquire a health quirk (unless he/she already has two).
 Discovering an anomaly can also grant a free quirk.
 These can be positive or negative and usually affect kerbals' vulnerability to various health factors and dangers.
 Chances of getting some quirks depend on courage and stupidity of a particular kerbal.
 The [full list](https://github.com/GarwelGarwel/KerbalHealth/wiki/Quirks) can be found in the Kerbal Health Wiki.

-**Random events**
+**Conditions and Random Events**

 Kerbals' organisms, like ours own, are not always predictable.
-Sometimes, quite rarely, you may see random events that can impact your whole mission.
-Now you need to prepare for contingencies like real space programs do.
-You may completely disable or fine-tune the event system in settings.
+Sometimes, not very often, you may see unexpected events that can impact your whole mission.
+Kerbals acquire (or lose) certain conditions as a result of these events.
+Having parts with a Sick Bay (such as the stock Science Lab) helps alleviate the symptoms.

-- Sickness/Curing: a kerbal can become sick and start losing health quickly.
-This condition heals itself after some time, but you may have to evacuate the kerbal to KSC (or bar him/her from flights) before their health falls too low.
-On average, kerbals catch flu once every 200 days and cure after 20 days or so.
-Note that these diseases have incubation periods, so it may be wise to quarantine kerbals for several weeks before sending them on an interplanetary trip.
+- Sickness: A kerbal can become sick and start losing health quickly.
+His/her crewmates may catch the disease too, including during the incubation period.
+This condition usually heals itself after some time, but it can also lead to a pneumonia, a really dangerous condition.
+Having Scientists or Medics aboard helps.

-- Panic Attack: when your kerbal's is on a mission, he/she may epxerience a panic attack and become uncontrollable for up to 3 hours.
-This event's probability depends on the kerbal's health (the lower, the more likely) and courage (the lower, again, the more likely) of the kerbal, the maximum average frequency is once per 100 days.

-- Accident: your kerbals loses a random percentage of their current health (20 to 50%).
-This event's chance depends on kerbal's stupidity, but generally happens very rarely (every 1,000 days on average with 50% stupidity).
-However, it can become an important factor for very long missions.
+- Injuries: A kerbal can immediately lose some health in an accident.
+Stupid kerbals are naturally predisposed to this condition.
+It may cause sepsis, which is mortally dangerous.
+Bring your kerbal home immediately or pray Kraken it will heal on its own.

+- Food poisoning: Kerbals are known for their love of snacks and they don't always wash their hands.
+Food poisoning may not be as bad as some other conditions on its own, but if dehydration develops, they will become unable to do any work at all and effectively turn into space Tourists until it passes.

+Conditions can be disabled or their chances and effects changed in game settings.
+You can also easily add, modify or remove conditions (see wiki for details).

 **Requirements**

 - [Module Manager](https://forum.kerbalspaceprogram.com/threads/55219)

-**Supported mods**
+**Supported Mods**

 Kerbal Health should work well alongside most other mods and will try to adapt to them with smart MM patches.
 Some have better, manually balanced support though: